Vegas (1978 TV series): Characters

 Dan Tanna (Urich) is a tough, but also very smart and sensitive, Las Vegas private detective.
 He tries to be thorough and professional with his work, carefully tracking down the pieces of evidence needed to solve a wide variety of criminal and civil cases.
 Various Vegas episodes document, through flashbacks, Tanna's dangerous combat experiences in the Vietnam War.
 Though Dan Tanna carries a handgun he flashes and even fires in self defense when necessary, he also tries to use his intelligence and his many Las Vegas connections to solve crimes and solve cases.
 Tanna tools around Las Vegas, and Nevada, in his beautiful 1957 red Ford Thunderbird.

 Beatrice Travis (Phyllis Davis), Tanna's Girl Friday, is a widowed single mother who moonlights in season 1 as a Las Vegas showgirl.
 As she takes on more responsibilities as Tanna's assistant, her showgirl role diminishes.
 Though Bea and Tanna make a dashing couple, their relationship is platonic, except for occasional friendly kisses.
 Beatrice pushes Tanna to try to stay busy, often saying to him on the phone, "earn some money, honey", and they appeared to be close personal friends throughout the 69 episodes of Vegas.

 Phillip "Slick" Roth (Tony Curtis) is Tanna's primary client and lead generator.
 Roth is a self-made millionaire, a hands-on businessman, who owns and manages both the Desert Inn Resort and the Maxim Hotel Casino in Las Vegas.
 Though Roth is sarcastic and hard-bitten, Roth sincerely likes Dan Tanna, and often expresses how much he treasures Tanna's loyalty, and feels he has a father-son relationship with him.
 'Slick' Roth made 17 episode appearances throughout the three-year prime-time run of Vegas.
 Roth relies on Tanna to help him in a wide variety of criminal and civil cases involving his businesses.
-Though Roth is now a wealthy man, he always remembers the stressful and tough times before he was wealthy, and he often exhibits an earthy and self-deprecating sense of humor in his dealings with Dan Tanna, the casino and hotel guests, his showroom employees and showgirls, and the many other employees on his hotel staffs.
+Though Roth is now a wealthy man, he always remembers the stressful and tough times before he was wealthy, and he often exhibits an earthy and self-deprecating sense of humor in his dealings with Dan Tanna, the casino and hotel guests, his showroom employees and showgirls, and the many other employees on his hotel staff.
+Curtis is prominently featured in the opening credits of each episode, even when not appearing and receiving no on-screen credit.

 Dave Nelson (Greg Morris) is a lieutenant with the Las Vegas Metropolitan Police Department, and while he is a no-nonsense officer, he often backs up Tanna in criminal case investigations, and vice versa.
 While Lt.
 Nelson is never one to breach police protocol, he sometimes secretly assists Tanna in criminal cases on which his police force is prohibited from officially working.
 In the first season of Vegas, Nelson had a more adversarial relationship with Tanna, but their working friendship grows over the next two seasons.
 In the pilot, Nelson's first name was George and was played by Raymond St. Jacques.